The Realms Resurgent

 That said, I have tried to detail this on the main page of the wiki.
 If anything is not clear, ask me questions.

-Now, about your GM… I have been GMing off and on (mostly on) for over a decade.
-I have probably run more D&D3.5 than anything else, with Dresden Files RPG (and other FATE games) coming in second.
-I am also familiar with D&D 4E as well as 5th edition.
-I do NOT subscribe to the thought that any single system is the best system.
+Now, about your GM… I have been GMing off and on (mostly on) for over 15 years.
+I have probably run more D&D (3.5 and 5e combined) than anything else, with Dresden Files RPG (and other FATE games) coming in second.
+I am also familiar with D&D 4E and remember parts of 2nd edition AD&D. I do NOT subscribe to the thought that any single system is the best system.
 Instead, I believe one should match the system and the setting together.

 To start that discussion, here are two thoughts…